top of page

 • Micro-arousals increase jaw-closing muscle activity, which may contribute to sleep bruxism.

-• Mouth breathing shifts moisture balance, promoting xerostomia and weakening salivary buffering.
+• Mouth breathing alters moisture balance, promoting xerostomia and weakening salivary buffering.

-• Intermittent hypoxia elevates inflammatory mediators, influencing periodontal tissue response.
+• Intermittent hypoxia elevates inflammatory mediators, influencing the response of periodontal tissues.

 • Sleep fragmentation disrupts neuromuscular coordination, affecting oral posture and tissue stability.